-Experimenting with different oil grades can sometimes be a bad decision especially if you did not consult an expert.
-Different oil grades have distinct viscosity level and are meant for certain engine types.
+Experimenting with different oil grades can sometimes be a bad decision, especially if you don’t consult an expert.
+Different oil grades have a distinct viscosity level and are meant for certain engine types.
 The recommended oil grade for your engine can be found in the owner’s manual.

 The oil pressure ensures that the mechanical components of the vehicle stay well lubricated.
-This improves the life-span of the mechanical parts such as camshaft, main, balance shaft bearing and prevents the engine from getting too hot while driving.
+This improves the life-span of the mechanical parts such as camshaft, main and balance shaft bearing, and prevents the engine from getting too hot while driving.
 It’s very important for your engine to always acquire the right oil pressure.
 Without oil pressure, your engine will seize within a few minutes depending on the load and RPM.

-Because of the importance of the oil pressure, there is an oil pressure warning light on your dashboard and if your oil pressure gets too low or too high, the oil pressure light is flashing on your dashboard.
+Because of the importance of the oil pressure, there is an oil pressure warning light on your dashboard and if your oil pressure gets too low or too high, the oil pressure light will flash on your dashboard.
 If your oil pressure light is flashing on your dashboard, you should stop your vehicle and turn it off imminently!

-If your engine was starving for proper lubrication for a long time, there are chances that it is damaged now.
+If your engine was starved of proper lubrication for a long time, there are chances that it is damaged now.
 Engine replacement can be an expensive option but it gives a new life to your car.
 If the budget is tight, consider choosing rebuilt or salvage engines which also offer great reliability and are pocket-friendly as well.

 Overall there is really no significant symptoms to look for when it comes to high oil pressure.
-You do often only see it if you have a manual gauge installed to your engine, some cars do have this standard also.
-Other symptoms for high oil pressure is oil leaks around the engine.
-High oil pressure can cause high crankcase pressure also which could cause your engine to start to leak oil through the gaskets.
+You often only see it if you have a manual gauge installed to your engine; some cars do have this as standard.
+Another symptom of high oil pressure is oil leaks around the engine.
+High oil pressure can also cause high crankcase pressure which could cause your engine to start to leak oil through the gaskets.
 On some cars, the oil pressure light will flash on your dashboard if the pressure get’s too high!

 Diagnosing the Oil Pressure Gauge

-Before concluding that your car has a high oil pressure problem, it is a good idea to first check and see if the oil pressure gauge is working fine.
+Before concluding that your car has a high oil pressure problem, it is a good idea to first check that the oil pressure gauge is working properly.

-If the car is idle and the engine oil is hot – You do normally have low pressure.
+If the car is on idle and the engine oil is hot – you normally have low pressure.
 If the engine oil is cold and you rev up your engine, the gauge should be much higher.